ajuijas/Key-Value-DB/README.md

 ### Running Tests

-To run tests for the project, execute the following command from the project root:
+To run tests, execute the following command from the root:

 ```bash
 go test ./...